pavankumarinfo/JmeterTemplates/README.md

+Note: These files are created for education/training purpose only

 # JmeterTemplates
 This resource is helpful for all people who would like to develop Jmeter scripts from Basic level.
 This Git resource have different types of Jmeter Templates: